 Dialectical perspective theory explains that there should be constant communication at the workplace for effective tension management (Beebe, 67).
 Employees need the managers to inform them on their general performance and how they should improve on skills.
 The profits generated in a company add up to personal income of the manager or employer.
 Therefore, exposing it periodically is a way of self-disclosure of ones riches.
 However, since it contributes to the motivation of workers, it is regarded as healthy.
 The employer should not assume the outside world.
 Sharing possible ways of solving social problems in the family and on income management is important to the workers.
 However, they should hold talks to discourage employees from exposing personal information such as the salary package at the workplace since it discourages other employers that are paid lesser salaries.

 In conclusion, intercommunication theories provide a guideline to unhealthy and healthy self-disclosure.
 For instance, employees that share personal information regarding their family issues and past experiences are likely to create division at the work place, which is unhealthy.
 However, sharing of the most recent information relating to the work place is healthy.
-Employees should emplace dialogue in their companies since it creates a friendly atmosphere and eases tension among workers but sometimes happens situations when workers create an unintentionally bad atmosphere because of some misunderstanding or some social differences, you can read in this discrimination in the workplace essay.
+Employees should emplace dialogue in their companies since it creates a friendly atmosphere and eases tension among workers but sometimes happens situations when workers create an unintentionally bad atmosphere because of some misunderstanding or some social differences.